 of the role of science with some very engaging panelists:

 Darlene Cavalier — Professor at Arizona State University’s Center for Engagement and Training, part of the School for the Future of Innovation in Society, Founder of Science Cheerleader and SciStarter

 Andrew Zwicker — Physicist, Head of Education Programs at Princeton Plasma Physics, and NJ State Assemblyman

 Craig Shelton – Aeon Holistic Agriculture Founder and CEO, Instructor

 Princeton University’s Environmental Institute, and Chef & Culinary Expert

 The event kicks off with your participation in science myth busting, with prizes.
-It includes light refreshments.
+It includes hors d’oeuvres and beverages.
 Fee is $10 per attendee, collected at the door.
 Reserve your place by June 10 by sending email to firstname.lastname@example.org.
 Frick Laboratory is located at the east end of the pedestrian bridge on Washington Rd, adjacent to the Weaver Track and Field Stadium.
 Parking is available in Lot 21, corner of Faculty Road and Fitzrandolph Road or other lots along Ivy Lane.